pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ```

+Parameters:
-- options Type: SubscriptionOptions — Subscription behavior configuration.
+- options: SubscriptionOptions – behavior configuration.

 ### Create a subscription set

-Keep a strong reference to each Subscription/SubscriptionSet.
+Keep a strong reference to each Subscription/SubscriptionSet to keep them alive.

 ```
 `// client-based, general-scoped